djaus2/Soft-ata/README.md

 ------

 ## Repository Status
-- Version 2.11
+- Version 2.30
+ - Added 2 Displays and to Console test app
-  - Adding Displays:
+    - Adafruit Neopixel8
-    - Adafruit Neopixle8 works, connected to D16 on Grove RPI Pico Shield.
+      - Connect to D16 on Grove RPi Pico Shield S signal pin on Neopixel
-      - Added ```SoftataLib.Display.Neopixel``` static class with specific Misc Cmds.
-Full app test.
-    - LCD1602 and OLED096 coming.
+        - i.e. to Yellow strand of Grove 4 wire cable)
+        - And Vcc pin to Red strand, Gnd pin to Black strand
+    - Grove LCD RGB Backlight (LCD1602)
+      - Connect to I2C0 on Grove RPi Pico Shield using Grove 4 wire cable
+    - For Displays there is a Misc command with various display specific sub commands.
 - Version 2.02
   - Can easiliy switch btw RPI Pico W defaults and Grove Pico Shield in header
   - V2.03 Fixup for USART defines